Structural Interventions in Networks: The key bridge connecting isolated networks

 This identity enables us to express $L_{ij}(\mathbf{G})$ using the centrality measures of the new network $\mathbf{G}+\mathbf{E}_{ij}$.
 Lemma \ref{lm-keylink} (i) generalizes the bridge index in equation \eqref{Bridge Index}.
 Indeed, when $\mathbf{G}$ is the union of two isolated networks $\mathbf{N} ^1 $ and $\mathbf{N}^2$, we have $m_{ij}=0$ for $i\in \mathbf{N}^1,j\in \mathbf{N}^2$, and the index $L_{ij}$ in equation \eqref{L-ij} reduces to $L_{ij}( \mathbf{N}^1,\mathbf{N}^2)$ in equation \eqref{Bridge Index}.

-Unlike the bridge index which does not depend on $m_{ij}$, the general link index $L_{ij}$ increases with $m_{ij}$ (note that in a general network, $m_{ij}$ can be positive even when $i$ and $j$ are not directly connected).
-So the designer may prefer connecting nodes who has already been well connected in the original network to adding bridges connecting separated groups.
-The next Example illustrates when it is desirable to add intra-group link(s) vs. inter-group link(s).
+Unlike the bridge index that does not depend on $m_{ij}$, the general link index $L_{ij}$ increases with $m_{ij}$ (note that in a general network, $m_{ij}$ can be positive even when $i$ and $j$ are not directly connected).
+So the designer may prefer connecting nodes that have already been well connected in the original network to adding bridges connecting disjointed groups.
+The next example illustrates when it is desirable to add intragroup link(s) vs. intergroup link(s).

-\begin{ex} Consider a original network $\mathbf{G}$ composed of two separated cycles, each with size four.
-We search for the optimal way to add one or two links, where the links can be formed between or within two circles.
+\begin{ex} Consider an original network $\mathbf{G}$ composed of two disjointed cycles, each of size four.
+We search for the optimal way to add one or two links, in which the links can be formed between or within two circles.